 Research Project: Avery’s work revolves around identifying underlying factors causing dispersed bacterial growth and membrane fouling at a regional wastewater plant, and establishing a framework for finding a long-term solution.

 Brett's research focuses on startup strategies for partial nitritation/anammox membrane aerated biofilm reactors (MABR) that will be used in mainstream nitrogen removal.

-Cheng’s research focuses on smart wastewater management, including sensor data mining, robust wastewater process modeling, and predictive control.
+Cheng’s research focuses on smart wastewater system, including sensor data mining, wastewater process modeling, and control.

 Huanqi (Haley) He

 Huanqi (Haley)’s research focuses on the characterization and application of membrane-aerated biofilm reactors (MABRs) for biological nutrient removal.

 Research Project: Changyoon is in the project on identifying the phosphorus removal characteristics through using biological and chemical processes in the Great Lakes Water Authority (GLWA) Wastewater Resource Recovery Facility (WRRF), proceeding with SBR test, data analysis, regression, and updating SUMO modeling program.

 Yi is focusing on biological phosphorus removal characteristics in the Great Lakes Water Authority Wastewater Resource Recovery Facility and the project of nutrient removal characteristics of the bench scale MABR at Ann Arbor WWTP.